 About the Administrator for EPA’s Region 7 Office in Kansas City

-Jim Gulliford is the Regional Administrator for the U.S. Environmental Protection Agency’s Region 7 in Lenexa, Kan.
+Jim Gulliford is the Regional Administrator for the U.S. EPA’s Region 7 in Lenexa, Kan.
 Gulliford leads the Agency’s efforts in Iowa, Kansas, Missouri, Nebraska, and nine tribal nations.
 He has more than 40 years of experience leading environmental and natural resource protection programs in the Heartland.

 Gulliford recently served as Executive Director of the Soil and Water Conservation Society, where he led the organization from 2009 to 2016.
 SWCS fosters the science and art of natural resource conservation on working land – land used to produce food, fiber, fuel, and other services that improve the quality of life people experience in rural and urban communities.
 The organization represents 3,000 scientists, researchers, educators, and conservation practitioners.